EKomateas/Balckets/README.md

 ## What is Balckets

 Balckets is a brain training game.
+Balckets is a free online game for those who want to spend their time having fun while training their brain.
+You can play Balckets on your computer, on your tablet or on your mobile phone.
+There is 2 versions available.
+The standalone version and the default online version.
+You can [download the standalone html file](https://ekomateas.github.io/Balckets/balcketsgame-standalone.html) and play the game offline.

 ## Instructions